Copyright © 2023 Tokyo in Pics | Powered by Tokyo in Pics

 - The Shogunate outlawed these boats as they viewed them as overly lavish lifestyles.

 - But there is a silver lining in every cloud.
-The commoners saw an economic opportunity and started building their own!
-They avoided aggravating the Shogunate.
-Their boats were more basic.
-Thanks to them, the average Tokyoite can enjoy Yakatabune boat cruises.
+The commoners saw an economic opportunity and built their own!
+Their boats were more basic which didn’t aggravate the Shogunate.
+Thanks to them, the average Tokyoite can enjoy Yakatabune boat cruises today.

-Where is the best place to shoot the Yakatabune?
+Where is the best place to photograph the Yakatabune?

 It is Eitai Bridge (永代橋).
 You can find it on the Sumida River in Koto Ward.
 The closest stations are: